Canva vs Figma 2026: Marketing Graphics vs UI Design

 Which is better for beginners?

 Canva is significantly better for beginners.
-Its intuitive drag-and-drop interface, extensive template library, and focus on quick content creation mean that individuals with no prior design experience can start producing professional-looking visuals almost immediately.
-Figma has a steeper learning curve due to its specialized tools for UI/UX design.
+Its intuitive drag-and-drop interface, extensive template library, and focus on quick content creation mean that users with no prior design experience can produce high-quality visuals almost immediately.
+Figma has a steeper learning curve, requiring a deeper understanding of design principles and tools.

 Do both offer free trials or free plans?

-Yes, both Canva and Figma offer free plans.
-Canva's free plan provides access to many templates and features, suitable for basic design needs.
-Figma's 'Starter' free plan allows individuals to create a limited number of design files and provides full access to its core editing capabilities, making it excellent for learning or personal projects.
+Yes, both Canva and Figma offer substantial free plans.
+Canva's free plan provides access to thousands of templates and basic tools.
+Figma's Starter plan allows individuals to create unlimited personal files and collaborate on a limited number of shared files.
+Figma also offers a free trial for its Professional plan, typically for 30 days.